YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 By default, GDE uses a file-name of "yottadb" followed by the default extension, which is .dat.
 You can specify any filename and extension of your choice for a database file as long as it is valid on your operating system.

+The file name specified can also be a remote file name.
+Refer to :ref:`gt-cm-client` section for details on remote file name syntax.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -G[LOBAL_BUFFER_COUNT]=size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~